The Beginner’s Guide to the Best Mushrooms for Health*

 - Maitake supports liver health and healthy blood sugar levels already within normal ranges.*

-- Traditionally, this mushroom was used to maintain nervous system health, healthy digestive function, immune health, and cardiovascular health.*
+- Traditionally, this mushroom was used to maintain nervous system health, healthy digestive function, immune support, and cardiovascular support.*

 Meshima (Phellinus linteus)